brenns10/fugl/doc/plugins.rst

 these only go on specific Pages.
 Once you've created a Page Plugin, you can edit your pages and add the plugin to whatever pages you'd like.
 The other major difference is that Page Plugins typically add content to your page, rather than just make your site do cool things.
+Typically they have two parts: head markup and body markup, with head markup guaranteed to go before body markup.
 First, here are some instructions on how to add Page Plugins to your site:

 1. From the Project Homepage, click the "Page Plugins" dropdown.
 Click "New Page Plugin".